Vietnam.vn - Nền tảng quảng bá Việt Nam

 save rice

 Despite the rain, people still went to the fields to harvest fallen onions.
-Photo: T.P.
+Photo: T.P

-In Quynh Anh commune, old Quynh Luu district, heavy rain combined with water caused many vegetable fields to be flooded.
+In Quynh Anh commune, old Quynh Luu district, heavy rains combined with water caused many vegetable fields to be flooded.
 After more than a day of being soaked in water, onions and mustard greens began to rot.
-Many farmers rushed to the fields to salvage each vegetable and onion stalk.
+Many farmers rushed to the fields to salvage each vegetable plant and onion stalk.

-Don't wait until the flood to worry, in the key vegetable area in Tan Mai ward (old Hoang Mai town), the harvest atmosphere is also very urgent.
+Don't wait until it's flooded to worry, in the key vegetable area in Tan Mai ward (old Hoang Mai town), the harvest atmosphere is also very urgent.
 The rain has not caused flooding in the fields here, but according to the experience of the people, when the hydroelectric dam releases flood water combined with the circulation after the storm, the situation will be complicated, possibly causing severe flooding.
 Therefore, people proactively harvest early to avoid being passive like previous years.

 Ms. Ho Thi Minh, a vegetable grower in Tan Mai, recalls: “In 2018, after the flood, the whole field was submerged.
 The soil was eroded, the vegetables were uprooted, and after the water receded, they wilted beyond saving.
 This year, there was an early warning, so even though the vegetables were still young, they were harvested.
 Traders bought less, the price was low, but it was better than losing everything.”